In this article, you will learn how to use transformations in metrics.

 For information about comparison in Analytical Designer, see Time over Time Comparison.

 Time over Time Comparison reports

-To proceed, you need a data sample knowledge how to create these type of metrics with MAQL (GoodData query language, see the MAQL - Multi-Dimension Analytical Query Language in Creating and Using Metrics).
+To proceed, you need a data sample knowledge how to create these type of metrics with MAQL (GoodData query language, see Get Started with Using MAQL to Write Metrics).
 Starting with one of the simplest metrics in Sales Analytics -

 Amount[SUM].
 This metric is predefined by default in our Sales Analytics App and gives you a total amount of all opportunities for the last snapshot.
-See Analyzing Change for more information on snapshots.
+See Analyzing Change with Historical Data (Snapshotting) for more information on snapshots.

 Review the following metrics:

 SELECT Amount[SUM] FOR Previous(Quarter/Year(Closed)) SELECT Amount[SUM] FOR PreviousPeriod(Quarter/Year(Closed))

 The first metric computes a number for a previous specific period of time.
 If you use this metric side by side with the basic

 Amount[SUM] and slice them by Quarter/Year and Month/Year.
 The metric is used in the report shown below.

 FOR PreviousPeriod(), is different from the first one.
 What is the difference between the FOR Previous and FOR PreviousPeriod statement?
 The FOR Previous is connected to the date dimension and gives you the aggregation based on previous time period from the date dimension.
 In our example, it gives you the same month but from the previous quarter.
 The FOR PreviousPeriod gives you a previous value based on records in report.
 See the examples in a report and tables below.